AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ### Response Parameters

-No response parameters are returned.
 The response includes a sample structure of how the data will be formatted while using the GET export classification file endpoint.
+No other response parameters are returned.

 ## GET all classification datasets